2026-Group 13

 Project team member(s): Ashley Davidson, Becky Miller, Jeremy Merritt, Zachary Larson

-The motivation for this project stems from the challenges novice students face when learning manual green sand compaction in the foundry.
+The motivation for this project comes from the challenge new ME 103/203 students face when learning green sand compaction in the foundry.
+Under compaction of green sand molds can cause sand break off and cause spills of molten metal.
 Our goal is to create a haptic-augmented foundry rammer that provides real-time vibrotactile feedback to alert users when they have reached the proper force for each layer.
 This tool aims to quantify and standardize the historically subjective task of knowing when sand has been rammed "hard enough".
 Ultimately, we hope to determine if this haptic augmentation provides a measurable improvement in helping students properly compact sand molds.

 Introduction